kwonjs/newspapers-in-california/README.md

 ### Limitations:

+* In conducting this project, I had to make many assumptions: the database was comprehensive, most of the data in the database was up-to-date and accurate (i.e. newspapers/news outlets labeled as "current" were actually still operating), and that the headquarter locations of these outlets were accurate.
 * Tableau failed to recognize some census-designated places where local news outlets/papers were located, so I had to label these papers instead at the nearest town over.
 * From a glance, Los Angeles looks like it has an overabundance of newspapers.
-Most of the newspapers within that bubble in the City/Neighborhood visualization, however, were local to specific neighborhoods within L.A. (i.e. City of Industry, Van Nuys, Brentwood, Woodland Hills etc.) but were grouped because Tableau didn't have the specificity to recognize individual neighborhoods within L.A.
+Most of the newspapers within that bubble in the City/Neighborhood visualization, however, were local to specific neighborhoods within L.A. (i.e. City of Industry, Van Nuys, Brentwood, Woodland Hills etc.) but were grouped under "Los Angeles" because Tableau didn't have the specificity to recognize individual neighborhoods within L.A.

 ### Ideas for future data analyses: